Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Best Drum Sander Guide

-You may already own one, or have it on your wish list, but a drum sander is one of the best alternatives to a router sled.
-Since this sander doesn’t “rip” wood its great for end-grain projects.
+You may already own one or have it on your wish list, but a drum sander is one of the best alternatives to a router sled since this sander doesn’t “rip” wood; it’s excellent for end-grain projects.

 Key benefits: